plyrthn/Discord-Selfbot/README.md

-- Meme commands like spacing text, converting text to regional indicator emojis, mass reacting to messages, and converting text to ascii art.
 - Python interpreter.
 Modeled off of RoboDanny's ?debug command.
 Does both exec() and eval().
 Ability to save and load scripts.
 - Various other misc commands like spoiler tagging text (encrypts the text), creating strawpolls, embeding text, server/user info commands, and more.